defendergr/structurePerformance/README.md

 ### Optionally:
 - [ ] Fork this repository.
+- [ ] Rename source code file.
-- [ ] Create a pull request once you’ve finished implementing your changes in the repository.
+- [ ] Create a pull request once you’ve finished implementing your changes in the repository (=adding your file to the parent repository).

 ### The source code: